Europe

 The French Alps

 I. The Mont Blanc Massif, centered around western Europe’s highest peak and the historic mountaineering town of Chamonix, has arguably the biggest and most accessible concentration of backcountry ski lines on the planet.
 Due to its unique geology, high elevation, and abundance of glaciated terrain, the lines here are as steep and challenging as they come.
-Chamonix valley has an extensive lift system, an expansive and efficient public transportation infrastructure, and an excellent network of overnight mountain huts (both guarded and unguarded).
-It is only an hour and a half’s drive from a major international airport (Geneva), and 30-40 minutes by car, bus, or train from both the Swiss and Italian borders (Italy via the Mont Blanc Tunnel —the world’s third longest—and Switzerland via the Mont-Blanc Express railway or the Forclaz Pass roadway, both weaving through a pair of deep, and equally stunning river gorges).
+Chamonix valley has an extensive lift system, an expansive and efficient public transportation infrastructure, and an excellent network of overnight mountain huts, both guarded and unguarded.
+It is only an hour and a half’s drive from a major international airport (Geneva), and 30-40 minutes by car, bus, or train from both the Swiss and Italian borders: Italy via the Mont Blanc Tunnel, one of the world’s longest; and Switzerland via the Mont-Blanc Express railway or the Forclaz Pass roadway (both weaving through a pair of deep and equally stunning river gorges).
 Chamonix’s combination of accessibility, infrastructure, and scale, together with its astonishing natural beauty, is unmatched anywhere in the world.
-But it does come with a price: expect crowds, even in the backcountry, and especially in the high season of February and March.
-Don’t let this discourage you however: the high visitor numbers can lend a measure of safety and security not found in wilderness settings.
-Chamonix’s PGHM, for example, is perhaps the best and most experienced mountain rescue service in the world (summoning help from them requires only a good cell and/or satellite signal, and access to the number here or below), and with so many pairs of boots on the ground at any given moment, the potential for abundant and timely backcountry beta is great—and extremely valuable.
+But it does come with a price: expect crowds, even in the backcountry, and especially in the high season of February, March, and April.
+Don’t let this discourage you however.
+The high visitor numbers can lend a measure of safety and security not found in wilderness settings.
+Chamonix’s PGHM, for example, is perhaps the best and most experienced mountain rescue service in the world (summoning help from them requires only a good cell and/or satellite signal, and access to the number here or below), and with so many pairs of boots on the ground at any given moment, the potential for abundant and timely backcountry beta is great, and extremely valuable.

 II.
-The Ecrins Mountains in and around the small rural town of La Grave, France, on the other hand, are more remote, much less populated, and a bit more manageable in scale.
-La Grave has exactly one lift, and no ski patrol to tell you when or where to go (or not to go), except when the lift operator’s safety crew decides to shut down the Téléphérique during a dangerous storm cycle.
+The Ecrins Mountains in and around the small rural town of La Grave, France, on the other hand, are more remote, much less populated, and a bit more manageable in scale than Chamonix.
+La Grave has exactly one chair lift, and no ski patrol to tell you when or where to go, except when the local Bureau des Guides decides to shut down the Téléphérique during a dangerous storm cycle.
 A local guide is highly recommended here however, even for seasoned ski alpinists, as the terrain is varied and complex, conditions are volatile, and good beta is oftentimes hard to come by.
-La Grave is a vestige of a bygone era in winter sports recreation: cheap prices, near-zero luxury accommodations, no crowds, no rules, and no boundaries.
-Throw in some incredible scenery, world-class mountain guides, friendly locals, good wine, delicious food, and some of the rowdiest ski lines in all of Europe, and you’ve got one of the best backcountry/ski mountaineering destinations anywhere on earth.
+La Grave is a vestige of a bygone era in winter sports recreation: cheap prices, (near) zero luxury accommodations, almost no crowds, no rules, and no boundaries.
+Throw in some incredible scenery, world-class mountain guides, friendly locals, good wine, and some of the rowdiest ski lines in all of Europe, and you’ve got one of the best backcountry/ski mountaineering destinations anywhere on earth.
 Get there fast—before growing interest (and global warming) beats you to it.

 ——————